UniversalDependencies/docs/structure.md

 </div>

 Note that copula verbs, despite being dependents of their predicates, are treated as main verbs in this respect and take auxiliaries as dependents.
+The general rule is that an auxiliary should always attach to a verb (if there is one).

 <div id="s3b" class="sd-parse">
 She could have been sick .